ilievanadezhda/CS-433-MICHD/README.md

 - `experiments.ipynb`: Contains various experiments conducted during the project.
 It was mainly used to pinpoint the best hyperparameters.
 - `neural_network.ipynb`: Notebook for the neural network model.
 This model contains the workflow of the neural network.
 The difference is that we use a separate validation set which we used in order to find optimal number of epochs.
 - `pipeline.ipynb`: This file contains a pipeline for data preprocessing and model evaluation on logistic regression and regularized logistic regression.

-## Results

-Results from various experiments and configurations can be found in the `results` directory.

 ## Running the Code
 To execute the main pipeline, follow the steps below: